bdrehmer/HDHR_WiFi_Bridge/README.md

 # HDHR_WiFi_Bridge
-use a Raspberry Pi to turn your HDHomeRun into a wireless device
+Use a Raspberry Pi to turn your HDHomeRun into a wireless device

+1 - follow these instructions to turn your Raspberry Pi into a WiFi bridge: https://willhaley.com/blog/raspberry-pi-wifi-ethernet-bridge/

+2 - use this script to forward device discovery (multi-cast UDP) messages to the HDHR so that other computers running the Kodi HDHomeRun add-on or HDHomeRun software can find the HDHR

+to run the script:
+python3 udpBroadcastMsgForwarder.py